-In July 2020, the Company received a Refusal to File letter from the FDA regarding its BLA submission for leronlimab as a combination therapy with HAART for highly treatment-experienced HIV patients.
+In July 2020, the Company received a Refusal to File letter from the FDA regarding its BLA submission for leronlimab as a combination therapy with highly active antiretroviral therapy for highly treatment-experienced HIV patients.
 In October 2022, the Company voluntarily withdrew its BLA submission due to management's conclusion that a severe risk of the BLA not receiving approval by the FDA existed due to the Company's former CRO's inadequate process and performance around the monitoring and oversight of the clinical data.
-For additional information, refer to Note 10, Commitments and Contingencies - Legal Proceedings in the consolidated financial statements included in this prospectus.
+For additional information, refer to Note 8, Commitments and Contingencies - Legal Proceedings in the consolidated financial statements for the quarter ended November 30, 2023 included in this prospectus.